EmersonDeltaV/deltav-edge/developer-guide/developer-guide.md

 The OPC Unified Architecture (OPC UA) interface is a cross-platform, open-source, standard for data exchange for industrial applications.

-For more details on how to access data via OPC UA, please check this repo: [OPC UA Guide](./opc-ua/opc-ua.md)
+For more details on how to access data via OPC UA, please see more detailed instructions in:   [OPC UA Guide](./opc-ua/opc-ua.md)

 # Related repositories